Can I use them from birth?

 How do I wash out the poo?

-For the first 6 months, if baby is breastfed, it’s a breeze.
+For the first 6 months, or until baby is on solid food, it is a breeze.
 There is no need to wash anything out, the nappy can go in the wash as it is.
 You will notice a change in babys poo as soon as they start solids.
 At this point, you can literally shake the nappy over the toilet, to shake off the poo, then throw the nappy into a wet bag/ bucket until wash day.
 If it’s a pocket nappy, it’s easier to remove the inserts, then shake off the poo.
 If this doesn’t do the job, use any old bottle to pour water over the nappy, this should wash the poo off into the toilet quite easily.
 A fleece liner or a disposable liner can make this a little easier.